Sign up to subscribe to our newsletter here

 In this issue

 - About this Issue and UMMA's Publication Efforts

 - Report on "final" India Missionary Gathering

 - Staff Changes at Global Ministries

-- Notes From Our Readers
+- Notes From Our Readers and Elsewhere

 - Passings Noted

 Send a check now for 2013 or 2014 dues!
 Just go to membership page to link to our PayPal account to pay your dues, where you will also find our treasuerer Dick Vreeland's address ().
 Individual dues are currently $30, while couples pay $50.
 Ask about lifeIme and affiliate memberships.

 1. About This Issue and UMMA's Publication Efforts